Template Management¶

 }

 When create_environment is called with a template name, repo_url, odoo_image, and extra_addons are automatically loaded from metadata if not explicitly provided.
-This means after importing or configuring a template, you can create environments with just branch_name and template_name — all other parameters are inherited.
+This means after importing or configuring a template, you can create environments with just branch and template_name — all other parameters are inherited.

 Template Decision Matrix¶